amaranth-framework/feathersjs-skeleton/README.md

 ## About

-This project uses [Feathers](http://feathersjs.com).
+This project uses
+* [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.
+* [GraphQL](http://graphql.org).
+A query language for APIs and a runtime for fulfilling those queries with your existing data.

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.

 1. Make sure you have [NodeJS](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed.
-2. Make sure you have `babel-node` installed.
+2. Make sure you have [babel-node/babel-cli](https://www.npmjs.com/package/babel-cli) installed.

     ```
     # sudo if necesary